A-G-F/metro-ui-jekyll/README.md

 ### Troubleshooting dependencies

 Should you encounter problems with installing dependencies or running Grunt commands, uninstall all previous dependency versions (global and local).
 Then, rerun `npm install`.

-#### NuGet

-Now you can use [NuGet package](https://www.nuget.org/packages/Metro.UI.CSS/).
-To install Metro UI CSS 2.0, run the following command in the Package Manager Console:
-__PM> Install-Package Metro.UI.CSS__

 ### Credits

-- Metro UI CSS now is a Microsoft BizSpark Startup.
+- Metro UI 4 Jekyll is built on [Metro UI CSS](http://metroui.org.ua).
 - Normalize.css is a project by Nicolas Gallagher and Jonathan Neal.
 - Styles created using the [less](http://lesscss.org) preprocessor